 6. Kakegurui (2017)

 Hyakkou Private Academy is unlike any other school in Japan.
 Its unusual methods of preparing its students for the real world are so popular that almost all the children who belong to rich families, try to get a place in the elite institute.
 But what really makes this place so great is how it makes gambling literally a part of every student’s curriculum.
 While all the kids at school learn about gambling and money manipulation for the sake of getting good grades, a new transfer student named Yumeko Janani is actually passionate about it.
-She loves gambling to an extent where it even turns her on sexually.
+She loves gambling to the extent that it even turns her on sexually.

 4. Neon Genesis Evangelion (1995-)

 Set in the year 2015, ‘Neon Genesis Evangelion‘ shows a world that has been taken over by Angels.
 A special organization called the Nerv is humanity’s last hope as it has been able to design giant robots called Evangelions, that are capable of defeating these angels.
-What follows is the story of a 14-year-old boy, Shinji Ikari, who later proves to be one of the greatest Nerv pilots ever and in one way or the other, the entire fate of humanity rests solely on his shoulders.
+What follows is the story of a 14-year-old boy, Shinji Ikari, who later proves to be one of the greatest Nerv pilots ever, and in one way or the other, the entire fate of humanity rests solely on his shoulders.

-‘Neon Genesis Evangelion’ is no way a typical Yuri.
+‘Neon Genesis Evangelion’ is in no way a typical Yuri.
 But during a time when LGBTQ representations were almost non-existent in pretty much any form of media, it created a huge impact through its portrayal of a queer relationship.
-This is one reason why the Netflix English Dub of the anime was highly criticized as it seemed like it had erased queer subtext between the two characters.
+This is one reason why the Netflix English Dub of the anime is highly criticized as it seemed like it had erased queer subtext between the two characters.
 As groundbreaking as this anime has become today, its Netflix censorship is still a huge concern for many.
 Many queer fans are still expressing their hate towards how Netflix tried to change the entire context of the conversation between the characters just to make sure that it is interpreted as friendship instead of romance.
 You can watch the anime here.

 Read More: Best Romantic Anime on Netflix